 By the morning of October the 25th it became clear that the battle to save the Endurance was being lost and the men stopped pumping.
 More and more seams were opening.
 The ship was being squeezed from the sides and also from the stern.

 The 27th brought increased pressure again, but Green the cook continued making supper in the galley.
 The men all assembled in the wardroom for the last meal onboard the ship, eaten in silence.
 At 5pm Shackleton ordered all hands out onto the ice floe.
-The men had all been affected by what they had seen, they hadn't just lost their ship, their home, but had watched it tortured over a period of weeks and had fought to save her, failing in the process.
+The men had all been affected by what they had seen, they hadn't just lost their ship and home, but had watched it tortured over a period of weeks fighting to save her and failing in the process.

 The crew were now on the ice floe that was increasingly on the move, starting to show signs of melting at the edges and had only themselves to look to for any chance of a return home.

-The wreck of the Endurance remained above the ice for some time allowing for salvage of stores.
+The wreck of the Endurance remained above the ice for nearly another month allowing for salvage of stores.
 The crew were camped some miles away in a more stable area.
 On the 21st of November at 4.50pm they saw and heard movements as final contortions of the ice allowed the wreck to slip beneath the surface.

 Sir Ernest Shackleton- "At 5pm she went down by the head: the stern the cause of all the trouble was the last to go under water.
 I cannot write about it.